-Black Friday and Cyber Monday is over.
+Black Friday and Cyber Monday have come and gone!
 If you’re one of the many shoppers who participated in these spending events of the season, then you have a ton of gifts that need to be wrapped and tagged (as if you needed something else on your to-do list).
 But don’t stress because we have compiled some helpful gift wrapping tips and tricks for anything and everything!

 Location, Location, Location